Last Updated 5:43pm, 31 March 2021

 With the success of the UK’s COVID-19 vaccination programme, more than 9 in 10 clinically extremely vulnerable people are now vaccinated with their first dose, but it’s still important that people continue to follow the national rules and take the additional precautions set out in the guidance to keep themselves as protected as possible.

-What to do if you are identified as being clinically extremely vulnerable
+What to do now if you're identified as being CEV

-If you have been identified as being clinically extremely vulnerable, the government will be issuing additional advice and guidance for you during this latest lockdown period.
+If you have been identified as being clinically extremely vulnerable, the government is issuing further advice and guidance for you as lockdown restrictions start to be lifted.